Synagogue of Deal: Architecture

 The 7000 sqft building, constructed from brick and timber, was designed by architects Glucksman & Rizzo of Irvington, New Jersey.
 The synagogue is octagonal-shaped.
 Its main sanctuary seats 325 people and it also has a small chapel which seats 80.
 Additional facilities include a library and office.
 Construction costs were estimated at $700,000.

 In 1981, the synagogue received variances from the city to allow it to construct a 12600 sqft addition to accommodate its growing membership.
 The cost of the new building was estimated at $400,000.
+A renovation was completed in 2020.

 Activities

-The Synagogue of Deal is a Sephardi Orthodox congregation.

-The Syrian Jewish community's social life traditionally centers around the synagogue.
+The Syrian Jewish community's social life traditionally centers around the Sephardi synagogue.
 The birth of a child, a bar mitzvah, and a wedding anniversary are all marked by receptions and luncheons held after Shabbat morning services.
 The synagogue has an active sisterhood and men's club.

 In 2019, a kollel opened on the premises under the direction of Rabbi Mechael Semah.

 Incidents

-In July 2009, several prominent members of the Deal Syrian community were arrested in a sting operation, including Rabbi Eliahu Ben Haim.
-They were subsequently found guilty and sentenced.

-In August 2009, Deal police received an anonymous bomb threat against the Synagogue of Deal and two other Orthodox synagogues in Monmouth County.
+In August 2009, Deal police received an anonymous bomb threat against the synagogue and two other Orthodox synagogues in Monmouth County.
 The building was evacuated and searched but no explosives were found.

 Leadership

-The congregation's first spiritual leader was Rabbi Morris A. Shmidman, rabbi emeritus of Congregation Sons of Israel of Asbury Park.
+The congregation's first spiritual leader was Rabbi Morris A. Shmidman, formerly rabbi emeritus of Congregation Sons of Israel of Asbury Park.
 Shortly after the synagogue building was erected, the congregation hired Rabbi Isaac Dwek as their spiritual leader.
 Dwek had emigrated from Syria with his family in 1960 when he was 13 years old and received rabbinic ordination at Yeshivas Ner Yisroel of Toronto.

-Pictures

-The building underwent a reconstruction in 2020.
-Several rooms in the building were renovated and brought up to date.